enetheru/godot-flatbuffers-project/Notes/Tracker.md

 ## gdextension

 - [ ] cleanup source generation so that it is just a copy paste of the addons folder
+- [ ] CMake: Change FetchContent to ExternalProject

 ## flatc Generator